Surgery

 Epilepsy in dogs

-Epilepsy is a disease that occurs not only in humans but also in our pets, especially dogs.
-It is a neurological disorder characterized by repeated seizures caused by a temporary malfunction of brain cells.
-It is a complex disease that requires accurate diagnosis and tailored treatment to ensure that affected dogs live a good and healthy life.
+Epilepsy is a condition that affects not only humans but also our pets, especially dogs.
+It is a neurological disorder characterized by recurrent seizures caused by a temporary malfunction of brain cells.
+It is a complex condition that requires accurate diagnosis and tailored treatment to ensure affected dogs can live a good and healthy life.

 Epilepsy in dogs Read More »